purpose of ECE 472 is to introduce to students the subject of Power System

 programs will be reviewed.

-expects its students to be responsible adults and to behave at all times
+to be responsible adults and to behave at all times with honor and

 will meet three times a week and you are expected to attend all lectures.
 Missing more than